mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

         extra_metrics=[correctness_metric],
     )

-Evaluation results are stored as :py:class:`MetricValue <mlflow.metrics.MetricValue>` and are logged to the MLflow run.
+Evaluation results are stored as :py:class:`MetricValue <mlflow.metrics.MetricValue>`.
+Aggregate results are logged to the MLflow run as metrics, while per-example results are logged to the MLflow run as artifacts in the form of an evaluation table.

 .. autoclass:: mlflow.metrics.MetricValue

-.. autoclass:: mlflow.metrics.EvaluationMetric

-.. rubric:: Evaluation Metrics for Different Model Types
-   :name: metrics-rubric

-.. rubric:: Regression Metrics
-   :name: regression-metrics
-   :class: collapsible
+We provide the following builtin :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` for evaluating models.
+These metrics are computed automatically depending on the ``model_type``.
+For more information on the ``model_type`` parameter, see :py:func:`mlflow.evaluate()` API.

 .. autodata:: mlflow.metrics.mae
    :annotation: